Dr Michael Shane Boyle, BA (Duke University), PhD (UC Berkeley), PGCAP (QMUL)

 Lecturer in Drama, Theatre, and Performance Studies

 Before beginning as a Lecturer in the Department of Drama in 2014, I held postdoctoral appointments in the United States at Stanford University and Harvard University.
-I earned a BA in English (high distinction) at Duke University and received my PhD in Performance Studies from UC Berkeley with a dissertation on the use of performance by New Left political movements in 1960s West Germany.
-Currently, I also oversee our MA Programme in Theatre and Performance.
+I earned a BA in English at Duke University and received my PhD in Performance Studies from UC Berkeley with a dissertation on the use of performance by New Left and anti-imperialist movements in 1960s West Germany.

 - DRA259: Cultural Politics and Performance